 We aim to provide education for children, training for young students and support for adults.

 In partnership with the U.S. State Department’s Bureau of Population, Refugees, and Migration (PRM), AVSI Iraq implements the project “ASET: Achieving Socio-economic Stability of Returnees, Host Community and IDPs”.
 The project’s goal is to enhance the socio-economic resilience of vulnerable returnees, IDPs, and the host community in Nineveh and Duhok governorates.

 A VIRTUOUS PRODUCTION CYCLE TO RELAUNCH A CITY AND ITS ECONOMIC FABRIC FOR INTERNALLY DISPLACED PERSONS AND RETURNEES TO THE NINEVAH PLAIN

-Funded by the Bureau of Population, Refugees, and Migration (PRM), AVSI Foundation and partners – the Board for Construction of Baghdeda (BCfB) and the Women’s Production Association of Qaraqosh (WPAQ) - are implementing the project “A virtuous production cycle to relaunch a city and its economic fabric for IDPs and returnees to the Ninevah Plains, Iraq” in Qaraqosh, in Ninevah Governorate, Iraq.
-The goal is to provide livelihood opportunities that contribute to the creation of economic recovery and the full return of Internally Displaced Persons (IDPs) to their original homes through the reconstruction of farming businesses.
+Funded by the PRM, AVSI Foundation and partners implemented the project “A virtuous production cycle to relaunch a city and its economic fabric for IDPs and returnees to the Ninevah Plains, Iraq” in Qaraqosh, Iraq.
+The goal was to provide livelihood opportunities that contribute to the creation of economic recovery and the full return of Internally Displaced Persons (IDPs) to their homes through the reconstruction of farming businesses.